Introduction

 Quality of life

-If you are having difficulties: 1. if this somehow interferes with your ability to take the course, let me know before the end of the course and we will work something out; 2.
-Contact the mental health services available in the university:
+If you are having difficulties: (i) if this somehow interferes with your ability to take the course, let me know before the end of the course and we will work something out; (ii) contact the mental health services available at the university:

 1. Programa ECOS: Serviço de Escuta em Saúde Mental